kawaiipantsu/theZoo-WebUI/README.md

 I've tried to keep it simple, but i do rely on you knowning just a little bit of knowlegde about web servers and how they work.
 As i won't be covering that part AT ALL!
 However this is all very straight forward so don't worry.

 - OS of choice (Most Linux dists will do)
-- Webserver of choice that can interpered PHP 7.x+
+- Webserver of choice that can interpret PHP 7.x+
 - PHP 7.x+ with following extensions enabled
   - SQLite
   - cURL